NREL/pyGOBLET/docs/problems.rst

 Benchmark Problems
 ===================

-PyGOLD includes a variety of optimization test problems in the ``problems`` module.
+pyGOBLET includes a variety of optimization test problems in the ``problems`` module.
 For details on available problems or instructions on adding your own, see:

 - :doc:`standard_problems` for standard benchmark problems from literature and repositories.